How to Eat for Your Dosha

 Understand the qualities you need to balance

-Each dosha has a set of qualities.
-Vata is dry, light, cold, mobile, and irregular — so it needs warm, moist, grounding, and oily foods.
-Pitta is hot, sharp, oily, and intense — so it needs cool, mild, and moderate foods.
-Kapha is heavy, cold, slow, oily, and stable — so it needs light, warm, dry, and spicy foods.
+Each dosha has a set of qualities (gunas).
+Per Ashtanga Hridaya Sutrasthana 1, Vata is dry, light, cold, rough, subtle, and mobile — so it needs warm, moist, grounding, and oily foods.
+Pitta is hot, sharp, light, oily, liquid, and spreading — so it needs cool, mild, and moderate foods.
+Kapha is heavy, cold, soft, oily, slow, stable, and dense — so it needs light, warm, dry, and spicy foods.
 Memorize the qualities that calm your dosha and the ones that aggravate it.

 - 3 Step 03